Bellver Blue Tech Zone

 • travel and accommodation

-• promotion and communications
+• promotion and dissemination

-• design of materials
+• materials design

-• time dedicated by the team
+• team time dedicated

-• Which results can be considered return
+What results can be considered return?

 • direct sales